ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step3.md

    ![App running](/static/imgs/LibertyToolKit/AppRunningLocally.png)

-After doing all the desired verifications, stop the running container by pressing `ctrl+c` on your terminal window where you ran the Docker container from.
+After doing all the desired verifications, stop the running container by pressing `ctrl+c` on the same terminal window you ran the Docker container from.

    ![Docker 4](/static/imgs/localDocker/docker4.png)